-The purpose of this Policy is to ensure that Council and its representatives exercise care, diligence and skill that a prudent person would exercise in investing Council's funds in seeking to first minimise the risk of loss or liquidity constraints, and secondly to receive the appropriate returns.
-It details:

-- Council Funds covered by this Investment Policy Statement; - Council's objectives for its investment portfolio/s; - how investments are to be undertaken; - the applicable risks to be managed; - any constraints and other prudential requirements to apply to the investments of funds having regard to the applicable legislation and regulations governing Council investments; - the manner in which compliance with the Policy & Strategy will be monitored and reported; and - appropriate benchmarks for each category of investment.
+- 1.1 The purpose of the Policy is to ensure that Council and its representatives exercise care, diligence and skill that a prudent person would exercise in investing Council's funds in seeking to, first, minimise the risk of loss or liquidity constraints, and, second, to receive an appropriate rate on its returns.
+It details: - Council funds covered by the Policy - Council's objectives for its investment portfolio - How investments are to be undertaken - The applicable risks to be managed - Any constraints and other prudential requirements to apply to the investments of funds having regard to the applicable legislation and regulations governing Council investments - The manner in which compliance with the Policy will be monitored and reported, and - Appropriate benchmarks for each category of investment.